husodrn46/APOD-Automator/README_EN.md

 - ✅ Optimizes them by resizing and compressing
 - ✅ Automatically copies to an SMB share
 - ✅ Offers a Flask web interface to view images in the browser
-- ✅ Sends notifications via Email and Pushover
+- ✅ Sends notifications via Pushover

 ---